nitrico/LastAdapter/README.md

 * Written in [**Kotlin**](http://kotlinlang.org)
 * No need to write the adapter
 * No need to write the viewholders
+* No need to modify your model classes
 * No need to notify the adapter when data set changed
-* No need to modify your model classes
 * Supports multiple view types
-* OnBindListener's
+* Optional OnBindListener's
 * Super easy API
 * Tiny size: **20 KB**
 * Minimum Android SDK: **7**